bee-san/diss/Submit/LessonMarkDown.md

 The explore variable is a probability between 0 and 1 (where 0.15 is 15%).

-In reinforcement learning, we have a tradeoff of exploiting what we know, or trying something different.
+In reinforcement learning, we have a tradeoff of exploiting what we know or trying something different.

-Take for instance, buttering bread.
+Take, for instance, buttering bread.

 If we butter bread like a circle, going clockwise around the bread it's not very efficient.
 But if we never explore, we would never find the most efficient way to butter the bread.